-Figure 5: The FIR filter design, without triple modular redundancy (TMR), implemented in the XQVR300 for dynamic proton induced SEU testing is approximately 1/3 utilization.
+Figure 5: The FIR filter design without triple modular redundancy (TMR) implemented in the XQVR300 for dynamic proton induced SEU testing.

 Figure 6: The same FIR filter with TMR implemented in all blocks of the function.
-This design uses 3 times the resources of the design above.
+This design uses 3 times the resources of the XQVR300.

-The first design performs a Finite Impulse Response (FIR) filter type function.
+The first design performs an FIR filter type function.
 One section of block RAM stored data and coefficients, and another section stored expected results.
 A comparator circuit detected failure when the filter output disagreed with the expected value.
 Both with and without redundancy, the design self checked for errors with a redundant comparator.
 TMR was implemented in all areas of the function; filter, block RAM, and comparator.
 The filter outputs flow into a redundant comparison circuit, all of which reside in the DUT.
 Should an error occur in one of the redundant digital filter legs, the comparator latches an error condition.
-Should an error occur in the redundant comparator then an error flag is also raised.
+Should an error occur in the redundant comparator the then an error flag is also raised.
 A self-testing design was amenable to the test fixture and simple to test.

 The goal of the second design was to develop a configuration for the device under test that utilized a large proportion of the resources in order to give the results statistical significance.
-The principal resources being considered are the Configuration Logic Block (CLB) flip flops, Block RAM (BRAM), Look up Tables (LUTs) and Delay Lock Loops (DLLs).
-The design is actually a combination of two, including one exclusively for LUTs and flip-flops and one focusing on the BRAM and is referred to in the results as the "Combo" design.
+The principal resources being considered are the CLB flip flops, BRAM, LUTs and DLLs.
+The design is actually a combination of two, include one exclusively for LUTs and flip-flops and one focusing on the BRAM and is referred to in the results as the "Combo" design.

-The BRAM portion (Figure 7) treated each 4 Kbit block as a 511x8 FIFO that is filled with a random number generator, implemented using a Linear Feedback Shift Register (LFSR).
-Once full, the output of the FIFO (First-in First-out memory) is continuously compared to an identical random number generator, the comparison providing an indication of upset.
+The BRAM portion (Figure 7) treated each 4 Kbit block as a 511x8 FIFO that is filled with a random number generator (LFSR).
+Once full the output of the FIFO is continuously compared to an identical random number generator, the comparison providing an indication of upset.
 No differentiation is made between an upset that occurs in the random number generator, the FIFO, or the comparison circuit.
 The outputs of 16 test FIFOs were logically OR'ed together and monitored by software.
 For each FIFO, the input generator operated from a different DLL than the generator that sourced the comparison to determine any increase sensitivity from the clock management circuit.
 The BRAM test configuration utilized 100 percent of the available BRAM and 24 percent of the available logic slices.

 The CLB portion (Figure 8) partitions the available CLBs into two large shift registers where the shift register used both LUTs and CLB flip-flops.
 Each shift register was clocked with the clock from a separate DLL.
 Each shift register was fed by the same oscillating flip-flop.
-Outputs from the two shift registers were compared to detect upset, with an output monitored by software.
+Output from the two shift registers was compared to detect upset, with an output monitored by software.
 This design utilized 95 percent of the available slices.